A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: SEMI-COUPLED HIERARCHICAL MOTION PLANNING FRAMEWORK

-When planning the motion of the object, in addition to meeting the ``hard" closed-chain constraint $f_{\sss C^3}(\boldsymbol{c})$, it is necessary to ensure the lower bound of the ``soft" formation constraint $f_{\sss FC}(\boldsymbol{c})$.
+\emph{Allowed Sampling Region}: In the hierarchical framework, the compatibility between adjacent layers should be carefully considered.
 Otherwise, the centralized layer may conflict with the decentralized layer.
-For example, although the object's pose is collision-free in Fig. \ref{fig_poor_formation}(a), it exceeds the workspace of the robots, and the closed-chain constraint is unable to be satisfied.
-Similarly, for the object's pose in Fig. \ref{fig_poor_formation}(b), although a configuration can be found to satisfy the closed-chain constraint, one of the robots must be in an awkward configuration due to obstacles.
-Therefore, the poses of the object in these cases should be abandoned as they are inexecutable or lead to poor and unstable formations in the decentralized layer.
+For example, although the object's pose is collision-free in Figure \ref{fig_poor_formation}(a), it exceeds the workspace of the robots, and the closed-chain constraint is unable to be satisfied.
+Similarly, for the object's pose in Figure \ref{fig_poor_formation}(b), although a configuration can be found to satisfy the closed-chain constraint, one of the robots must be in an awkward configuration due to obstacles.
+Therefore, the object's poses in these cases should be abandoned as they are inexecutable or lead to poor and unstable joint configuration in the decentralized layer.

 To check the validity of $\boldsymbol{t}_{g,i}^w$, we define the allowed sampling region ($\emph{ASR}$) for each mobile robot in Eq. (\ref{eq_asr}).